 Through a mix of collaborative workshops and one on one meetings, we work through the detail of each of the below topics in relation to security and governance.

 Step 2.
 AWS Design

-With AWS Security and Governance sorted, its time to get started on the design of AWS.
-A detailed, well thought out AWS design is crucial to ensuring your AWS environment will address your business needs.
+With AWS Security and Governance sorted, it’s time to get started on the design of AWS.
+A detailed, well thought out AWS design which is crucial to ensuring your AWS environment will address your business needs.

 Step 3.
 Cost Management and Optimisation

 Most organisations primary concern when moving to cloud is cost or ensuring costs don’t get out of control.
 Project 3 Cost Management and Optimisation focuses on implementing the right processes and tools to ensure you are in control of your costs, whilst also optimising costs by Right-Sizing servers and services where you can.

 Step 4.
 Backup